nomasters/handshake/design-docs/handshake-core.md

 - Bob generates an initial symmetric key along with the connection info for Alice to connect to.
 This initial data is a JSON blob encoded into a QR code.
 This includes "strategy" info on how to "mix generated keys" including salt, an offset integer, and a mixing strategy.
 - When Alice scans the code, the device has all the necessary info to start the process of setting up a direct local network exchange with Bob.
 - Alice replies to Bob by encrypting a JSON payload that includes her hashmap pubkeys and two lists of randomly generated lookup hash mixins as well as her 32 byte key mixers.
-- Bob replies with an encrypted payload of his hashmap pubkeys, a list of randomly generated lookup hashes as well as his 32 byte key mixers.
+- Bob replies with an encrypted payload of his hashmap pubkeys, and a list of randomly generated lookup hashes as well as his 32 byte key mixers.
 - Bob and Alice mix their keys using the specified strategy and hashing the results with BLAKE2b256 to generate a new set of keys for Alice's list and Bob's list.
 This allows for both parties to participate in random number generation, but the secrets never travel over the wire (not even on the local network) since the strategy for dividing, offsetting, and salting is transmitted only through the QR code JSON payload.
 - Bob posts his first message to handshake by creating a new encrypted message payload and writing it to IPFS.
 This returns an immutable IPFS hash.
 This IPFS hash endpoint URL is then client-side encrypted into a hashmap message that is posted to the hashmap endpoint corresponding to his pubkey that was shared with Alice.
 - Alice does the same.